Piers Linney: Career

 Linney studied accounting and law at The University of Manchester, and subsequently qualified as a solicitor with SJ Berwin.
 He then worked in investment banking, first at Barclays de Zoete Wedd, followed by Credit Suisse.
 Linney left banking in 2000 to start an internet business and has since been involved in a number of technology, media and telecommunications businesses.
 After becoming the CEO of a corporate finance boutique, Linney specialised in technology venture capital and securing structured equity and debt finance from US hedge funds for small and mid-cap listed companies.
 Linney became a partner in a €90 million alternative investment fund providing structured debt and equity financing to small cap public companies.

 In 2007, with his business partner Simon Newton, Linney led the buyout of Genesis Communications, a mobile voice and data resale company.
 In 2009 Genesis acquired Thus Mobile from Cable & Wireless and rebranded as Outsourcery to focus on cloud IT and communications.
 In 2012 the mobile business arm was sold to Daisy Group for £15 million.

 Outsourcery was floated on the Alternative Investment Market (AIM) in 2013 raising £13 million.
 The business was provided with a debt facility by Vodafone.
 In June 2016 the business was sold for an undisclosed sum and the company placed into administration, having reached revenues of £10m, but remaining unprofitable.

 Linney was a founding member of the governance board of the UK's Cloud Industry Forum and has made appearance in the media to discuss the benefits of cloud computing.
 In 2014, Linney joined the Cabinet Office SME Panel, advising on small and medium business issues.
 Linney established the now defunct not-for-profit organisation workinsight.org, a national digital platform that connects young people to local employers.

 Linney is a founding trustee of the Powerlist Foundation, and is also a trustee of both the innovation charity Nesta and careers website Plotr.
 Linney is involved with Virgin Unite and a range of other charities as a donor or patron.

-In May 2023, Piers co-founded Implement AI.
+In May 2023, Linney co-founded Implement AI, which completed a £1.3 million seed funding round in September 2025.

+Speaking and public appearances

+Linney has participated in business and technology events in the United Kingdom.
+In 2024, he was featured in post-event coverage highlighting sessions at Tech Show London.'
+In 2025, he delivered a session titled “Putting AI to Work” at Tech Show London and was listed as a speaker at Ideas Fest 2025 in a session titled “Grow Your Workforce, Not Your Payroll”, alongside Dr. Aalok.